 17. What’s grown and exported out here?

 Papua New Guinea grows coffee, coconuts, cacao and palm kernels and rears chickens.

 Its industry consists of palm oil processing, copra crushing, plywood production and wood chip production.

 Papua New Guinea also exports gold, oil, logs and copper ore.

-Do you know any strange, fun or interesting facts about Papua New Guinea that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about Papua New Guinea?
+Share them in the comments below!